pixelsdb/pixels/docs/INSTALL.md

 sudo ./sbin/pin-cache.sh
 ```
 `reset-cache.sh` is only needed for the first time of using pixels-cache.
 It initializes some states in etcd for the cache.
+If you modify the `etcd` urls, then you need to also change the `ENDPOINTS` property in `reset-cache.sh` as well.

 Even if pixels-cache is disabled, `reset-cache.sh` is needed for the first time of starting Pixels.
 Then, start the daemons of Pixels using:

 ```bash
 ./sbin/start-pixels.sh
 ```